featherbear/UNSW-CSE-Thesis/site/content/posts/upgrade-notes.md

 Once upgraded, there was another upgrade to go to `01.17.08`
 Once upgraded, there was another upgrade to go to `01.19.98`

-> I think I got locked out at this point
+> I think I got locked out at this point, because the UART shell didn't accept my root credentials

 ## Notice

-Newer versions no longer use the `vinda` file, and use an embedded linux OS rather than Ubuntu 14.
-Now uses busybox.
+* Newer versions no longer use the `vinda` file, and use <s>an embedded linux OS rather than Ubuntu 14.
+Now uses</s> busybox.
+  * Edit: `/etc/os-release` still seems to suggest `VERSION="14.04.3 LTS, Trusty Tahr"`, but the system is much more heavily locked down

-The serial/console login seems to be handled by `/sbin/rr_login`
+* The serial/console login seems to be handled by [`/sbin/rr_login`](../sbin-rr_login/)
+  * Tries to access `/mnt/default/shadow` - but it doesn't exist on the system and hence always errors out
+  * We can modify `/etc/inittab` and switch out `/sbin/rr_login` for the default login handler
+* IPv6 is blocked with `ip6tables`
+* Dropbear is used as the SSH server
+  * The `WatchDoge` process will re-run the iptables SSH drop rule, rendering simple conf commenting void
+  * Have to patch the `WatchDoge` process